sufyansuleman/HealthMarkers/README.md

 ## Verbose diagnostics

-Set `verbose = TRUE` on any function to see progress, NA counts, and elapsed time:
+Set `verbose = TRUE` on any function to see progress messages about which columns were mapped, which groups were computed, and which were skipped (with reasons).:

 ``` r
 results <- all_health_markers(data = labs, which = c("lipid","liver"),